 3. Tanjung Puting National Park

-Located deep in Borneo, one of the most prominent lungs in the world, this area is home to the lovable orangutan primates, as well as a number of other peculiar native species such as the pitcher plant, pythons and the bearded pig.
-With an area of 416,000 hectares, the park consists of forests, mangroves, swamps and even a coastal beach.
-All these give you a wide range of flora and fauna to discover.
+Located at the heart of Borneo, Tanjung Puting National Park is a proud home of many lovable Orangutans along with many other local species like that of pythons, the pitcher plants, the bearded pigs, and more.
+Covering an area of about 416,000 hectares, the Tanjung Puting National Park features mangroves, swamps, and forests, along with a beach.
 Apart from being a renowned ecotourism destination, the park also houses conservation facilities and research centers for orangutans.
 When it comes to national parks in Indonesia, Tanjung Puting National Park is one that you should not miss visiting during your stay.

 Location: Teluk Pulai, West Kotawaringin Regency, Central Kalimantan, Indonesia